 The Lenovo Smart Display has a one year limited warranty.Our Take

 With a crisp, clear display, a thin, beautiful streamlined look, and the brains of Google Assistant, it’s hard not to gush about the Lenovo Smart Display.
-By offering two different sizes at (somewhat) reasonable prices, it beats the Amazon Echo Show ($230) in virtually all ways.
+By offering two different sizes at (somewhat) reasonable prices, it is strong competition for the Amazon Echo Show ($230).
 We can’t wait to be able to use it interchangeably in landscape and portrait mode.

 Is there a better alternative?

 In case you can’t tell, the Lenovo Smart Display’s biggest competition is the two Alexa products from Amazon with a screen, the $230 Echo Show or the $129 Echo Spot, which is small and round like an alarm clock.
 Both the Echo Show and Echo Spot feature Alexa as the voice assistant, and both devices play videos, show you the time, and more.
-The screens on both devices are smaller than Lenovo’s though.
-There are also other Google Assistant smart screens on the way, including the JBL Link View, which will feature an 8-inch screen and is due out later this year.
+The JBL Link View features an 8-inch screen, Google Assistant, and incredible sound, is probably the Lenovo’s closest competition.

 How long will it last?